-The Brethren we have lost restore,
+- The Brethern we have lost restore,

-Recall them by thy pitying Eye,
+Recall them by thy Pitying Eye,

 Retrieve them from the Tempter's Power,

 By thy victorious Blood cast down,

-Nor suffer him to take their Crown.
+Nor suffer him to take their Crown,

-2. Beguil'd

-2. Beguil'd alas! by Satan's Art We see them now far off remov'd,

-The Burthen of our bleeding Heart, The Souls whom once in Thee we lov'd, "Whom still we love with Grief and Pain,

-Whom still we love with Grief and Pain, And weep for their Return in vain.
+- 2 Beguil'd, alas! by Satan's Art, We see them now far off remov'd, The Burthen of our bleeding Heart, The Souls whom once in Thee we lov'd, Whom still we love with Grief and Pain, And weep for their Return in vain.

-1. In vain, till Thou the Power bestow, The double Power of quick ning Grace,
+- In vain, till Thou the Power bestow,

+The double Power of quick'ning Grace,

 And make the Happy Sinners know

 Their Tempter with his Angel-Face,

-Who leads them Captive at his Will,
+Who leads them Captive at his Will

 Captive-but Happy Sinners still.

-4. O wou'd'st thou break the fatal Snare, Of carnal Self-Security,
+- 4 O wou'd'st thou break the fatal Snare,

+Of Carnal Self-security,

-And let them feel the Wrath they bear, And let them groan their Want of Thee, Robb'd of their false Pernicious Peace, Their Self-(imputed) Righteothness.
+And let them feel the Wrath they bear,

+And let them groan their Want of Thee,

+Robb'd of their false Pernicious Peace,

+Their Self (imputed) Righteousness.
-5. The Men of careless Lives, who deem, Thy Righteousness Accounted Theirs, Awake out of the soothing Dream, Alarm their Souls with humble Fears,

-Thou jealous Gow, sir up thy Power, And let them sleep in Sin no more.
+- The Men of Careless Lives, who deem Thy Righteousness Accounted Theirs, Awake out of the soothing Dream, Alarm their Souls with humble Fears, Thou jealous God, stir up thy Power, And let them sleep in Sin no more.

+Long

-6. Long as the Guilt of Sin shall late Them in its Misery detain, Hold their Licentious Spirits fast, Bind them with their own Nature's Chain, Nor ever let the Wanderers rest Till lodg'd again in Jesus' Breast.
+6 Long as the Guilt of Sin shall last,

+Them in its Misery detain,

+Hold their Licentious Spirits fast,

+Bind them with their own Nature's Chain,

+Nor ever let the Wanderers rest,

+Till lodg'd again in Jesus' Breast.